duhduhdan/higher-order-animation/README.md

 # Higher Order Animation Components (HOAC)
 Higher order animation components for [React Native](https://github.com/facebook/react-native).

 HOACs accept a default props object for persisting animations throughout the app.
-This, however, is optional and you may manually declare props on the component for one time use if you desire.
+This, however, is optional and you may manually declare props on the component if you desire.

 There are no additional dependencies outside of the React Native ecosystem at this time.